-42. In July 1998, in the immediate aftermath of the attack by KLA units on Rahovec/Orahovac and its surrounding villages, during which Serb civilians were taken prisoner, multiple General Staff members, including Hashim THAÇI, Kadri VESELI, and Rexhep SELIMI, were present in the vicinity, participating in and coordinating operations.
+44. In July 1998, in the immediate aftermath of the attack by KLA units on Rahovec/Orahovac and its surrounding villages, during which Serb civilians were taken prisoner, multiple General Staff members, including Hashim THAÇI, Kadri VESELI, and Rexhep SELIMI, were present in the vicinity, participating in and coordinating operations.
 After certain detainees abducted in and around Rahovec/Orahovac and other locations were transferred to the former police station in Malishevë/Mališevo in late July 1998, Jakup KRASNIQI was identified as being present on site and, on one occasion, visiting the room where detainees were held.

-43. [REDACTED].
-On a number of occasions, including in early September 1998 in the Dukagjini Operational Zone, Hashim THAÇI and Rexhep SELIMI took steps to intimidate and assert dominance over units affiliated with the LDK, including the government-in-exile affiliated Armed Forces of Kosovo Republic ('FARK').
+45. [REDACTED].
+In early September 1998 in the Dukagjini Operational Zone, Hashim THAÇI and Rexhep SELIMI took steps to intimidate and assert dominance over units affiliated with the LDK, including the government-in-exile affiliated Armed Forces of the Republic of Kosovo ('FARK').

-44. On or around [REDACTED] 1998, [REDACTED].
+46. On or around [REDACTED] 1998, [REDACTED].
 [REDACTED] were present both at the place of arrest in [REDACTED] and at [REDACTED] where the detainees were subsequently transferred to, beaten and interrogated.
 As part of this event, after [REDACTED] members had been badly beaten, and had visible injuries, [REDACTED] and [REDACTED] questioned [REDACTED] members, including asking them to [REDACTED].
 Prior to the detainees' release, [REDACTED] returned their identification cards.
 [REDACTED].
 [REDACTED].

-45. In October 1998, in Jablanicë /Jablanica, Rexhep SELIMI threatened [REDACTED], accusing him of having criticised the KLA.
+47. In October 1998, in Jabllanicë/Jablanica, Rexhep SELIMI threatened [REDACTED], accusing him of having criticised the KLA.

-46. [REDACTED].
+48. [REDACTED].

-47. In 1999, Kadri VESELI, Rexhep SELIMI and Jakup KRASNIQI were involved in various aspects of the transfer, detention, and/or release of detainees held at a detention site near Kleçkë/Klečka.
+49. Between about January and May 1999, Kadri VESELI, Rexhep SELIMI and Jakup KRASNIQI were involved in various aspects of the transfer, detention, and/or release of detainees held at a detention site near Kleçkë/Klečka.
 [REDACTED].
 [REDACTED].
 [REDACTED].

-48. In addition, Hashim THAÇI, acting through the positions described in paragraph 2 above, significantly contributed to achieving the common purpose, which involved the commission of the charged crimes, in one or more of the following ways:
+50. In addition, Hashim THAÇI, acting through the positions described in paragraph 2 above, significantly contributed to achieving the common purpose, which involved the commission of the charged crimes, in the following ways: